 As of March 31, 2021, we had options to purchase an aggregate of 15,067,907 shares of our common stock, with a weighted-average exercise price of approximately \$8.83 per share, outstanding under our 2016 Plan, of which 3,903,544 shares were vested of that date.
-We recently approved the grant of options to purchase (i) 320,500 shares of our common stock and (ii) 535,833 shares of our common stock, based on the initial public offering price of \$17.00 per share in each case which will have a per share exercise price equal to that initial public offering price and will become effective in connection with the completion of this offering.
+We recently approved the grant of options to purchase (i) 320,500 shares of our common stock and (ii) 535,833 shares of our common stock, based on an assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, in each case which will have a per share exercise price equal to that initial public offering price and will become effective in connection with the completion of this offering.